SainsburyWellcomeCentre/NeuralPlayground/neuralplayground/arenas/README.md

 from the corresponding experiments.
 These classes are [Hafting2008](https://github.com/ClementineDomine/NeuralPlayground/blob/main/neuralplayground/arenas/hafting_2008.py), [Sargolini2006](https://github.com/ClementineDomine/NeuralPlayground/blob/main/neuralplayground/arenas/sargolini_2006.py) and [Wernle2018](https://github.com/ClementineDomine/NeuralPlayground/blob/main/neuralplayground/arenas/wernle_2018.py) where the arena change throughout the experiment.
+3. Also included are `batch_environment` and the `discretized_objects` environment.
+These offer the ablity to run multiple agents simultaneously (in a batch) and generate sequences of discrete state transitions instead of continuous trajectories, respectively.
+This requires an agent that also generates batches of actions, and so these are both currently only used by the [Tolman-Eichenbaum machine](../agents/whittington_2020.py) agent.

 ## 3. How-to-Contribute